Firewalls and Network Security Fundamentals

 Firewall Rules and Policy Management

-This is where many firewalls fail operationally.
+Rule creep is the primary operational failure mode for firewalls, with organizations routinely accumulating hundreds or thousands of rules that no one fully understands or audits.
 The firewall technology is sound, but the rules that define what the firewall allows and denies often degrade over time.

 Firewall rules accumulate.
 You create a rule for a specific business purpose.
 Later, the business changes, but the rule isn't removed.
 New requirements come in and new rules are added.
 Over months and years, the firewall rules become complex and difficult to understand.
 Rules that were supposed to be temporary become permanent.
 Rules that made sense in one context no longer make sense but nobody removes them because you're not sure what depends on them.